KeenanGeorge/ai-ready-system/SMA-21-IMPLEMENTATION.md

 ## Conclusion

-SMA-21 has been successfully implemented by replacing the broken CI workflow with the proven, working workflow pattern.
-The fix:
+SMA-21 has been successfully implemented using a **targeted approach** that:

 - ✅ **Resolves Testmo CLI errors** that were blocking CI
-- ✅ **Implements correct command structure** following best practices
+- ✅ **Preserves ALL user's previous enhancements** (retry logic, coverage parsing, security, etc.)
-- ✅ **Simplifies workflow complexity** for better maintainability
+- ✅ **Implements correct Testmo command structure** following best practices
-- ✅ **Maintains all essential functionality** (tests, coverage, Testmo integration)
+- ✅ **Maintains existing complexity** as requested by the user
-- ✅ **Uses proven pattern** that was previously successful
+- ✅ **Uses proven Testmo integration pattern** that was previously successful

-The CI pipeline should now work correctly with proper Testmo integration, PR comments, and coverage threshold enforcement.
+The CI pipeline now works correctly with proper Testmo integration while preserving all the advanced features and complexity that were previously implemented.